← Back to lessons

 What this means

 This does not make you a programmer in the traditional sense.
-It makes you something the industry does not have a word for yet: someone who can build real, working software by directing an AI.
+It makes you something new: someone who can build real, working software by directing an AI.
 That is a genuinely new capability.

 What’s next

-Your tool works, but only on your computer.
-Your website works, but only in your browser.
-In the next lesson, you will learn how to make Claude Code work the way you want it to: your preferences, your rules, your workflow.
-Then in the final lesson, you will put your project on the internet.
+Both of your projects work, but only on your computer.
+In the next lesson, you will learn how to customize Claude Code itself: your preferences, your rules, your workflow.
+Then in the final lesson, you will put your website on the internet with a real URL.